dapr/dapr/docs/components/redis.md

 # Redis and Actions

-Actions can use Redis in a few ways:
+Actions can use Redis in two ways:

-1. For message delivery between Actions in an async manner
-2. For state persistence and restoration
+1. For state persistence and restoration
-3. For enabling pub-sub (using Redis streams)
+2. For enabling pub-sub async style message delivery

 ## Creating a Redis Store